SonyCSLParis/STDL/README.md

     """
-    Output a matrix where a row is by default the count of the interactions between an entity of the main layer in a certain timeframe, with all other entities in the other layer.
+    Output a matrix where a row is by default the count of the interactions between an entity of the main layer in a specific timeframe, with all other entities in the other layer.
     """

 def calculate_positions(self):